Planned Parenthood enrolls in 500 startups’ seed program

 “Spot On and the digital product lab are really a big part of that,” says Planned Parenthood’s senior director of its digital product lab Jenny Friedler, who tells TechCrunch the app has the potential to reach a much larger audience who can utilize the app for sexual health information.
 “For us, the opportunity with 500 is thinking about growing audiences and 500 has experience particularly in growing audiences and reaching new audiences.
 It really helps us in huge ways on that promise of ‘care no matter what’.”

 The growth work with 500 possibly comes at an advantageous time.
-President Trump signed legislation last week to cut off federal funds to Planned Parenthood and other groups performing abortions and several states have added bills to defund the organization, nullifying a measure taken by the Obama administration just two days before Trump took office to bar states from cutting off that same funding to family planning clinics.
+President Trump signed legislation last week to cut off federal access to Planned Parenthood and other groups performing abortions and several states have added bills to defund the organization, nullifying a measure taken by the Obama administration just two days before Trump took office to bar states from cutting off that same access to family planning clinics.

 500 co-founder Dave McClure has also been a vocal adversary of Trump, particularly on immigration and 500 partner Rebecca Woodcock informs TechCrunch Planned Parenthood is only the first of hopefully many other organizatons she hopes to induct into the program and make a positive impact upon.